HL7/davinci-dtr/input/pagecontent/specification.md

 If neither is present, the user should be prompted to select a QuestionnaireResponse based on the patient that is in context.

->A DTR app is allowed to throw an error if not launched within one and only one of the following contexts:
+> A DTR app is allowed to throw an error if not launched within one and only one of the following contexts:
->1.
-QuestionnaireResponse
+> 1. QuestionnaireResponse
->2.
-Task
+> 2. Task
->3.
-Order
+> 3. Order

 The resources corresponding to this context (if any) SHALL be passed in the fhirContext element.
 As part of configuration during app enablement process the app SHOULD also always ask for the launch/patient and the openId and fhirUser contexts.

 #### App Relaunch
-The DTR app SHALL support usage of two new scopes to alter the launch context: `launch/request` and `launch/response`.
+The DTR app SHALL support usage of the following new scopes to alter the launch context:
+* `launch/request`
+* `launch/response`
+* `launch/currentorder`
+* `launch/currentqr`

 If the `request` scope is included when launching, the access token bundle should return with the `request` field of the `appContext` filled.
 If the `response` scope is included, it should return with the `response` field of the `appContext` filled.

 At least one of the two fields `request` or `response` must be filled in order for the DTR app to successfully launch.
 In the case that `response` is filled but `request` is empty, the DTR process SHALL use the URL provided in the `response` property of the `appContext` to retrieve the referenced QuestionnaireResponse.
 The QuestionnaireResponse can be used to discover the request through the `context` extension.
 The app should allow the user to relaunch the deferred usage session defined by the QuestionnaireResponse.

+When launching with the `currentorder` or `currentqr` scopes, if no QuestionnaireResponse is passed, SMART app will query the EHR to try to find the QuestionnaireResponses linked to that order by the [context extension](StructureDefinition-context.html).
+If there are multiple QuestionnaireResponses for an order, will need to investigate whether it's possible to pass multiple responses as a launch context.

 The QuestionnaireResponse will have all the information required to request the Questionnaire and CQL from the payer server and allow relaunch of the session with previously answered questions already filled out.
 [Save Context for Relaunch](specification.html#persisting-application-state)